-In order for CRCC to provide quality, safe care in our day/weekend skilled care programs, we schedule in advance and drop-in care is not allowed.
+In order for CRCC to provide quality, safe care in our day programs, we schedule in advance and drop-in care is not allowed.
 We rely on the scheduling information provided in order to staff each classroom appropriately at all times.
 Your child may be denied care on days that have not been scheduled in advance, OR if you show up one hour later than care was scheduled without proper notice and approval.

 You must inform the Center in advance if any services need to be changed, cancelled or rescheduled.
 Please note, if you fail to cancel skilled care or therapy when your child is absent or pick up your child late (after closing time), you will be responsible for paying additional fees.
 If you repeatedly fail to cancel services or stay outside your reserved hours, we have the right to limit attendance and/or suspend services.